 If you’re active on social media, especially on apps like TikTok, you can get a good idea of what products people are talking about.
 What categories do people love?
 What new items are consumers raving about?
 This is a helpful way to harvest ideas but be wary of “fads” instead of trends.
 We’ll go over this more later when we discuss evaluating product ideas.

-After searching “pop it,” here are the results:
+After searching for “halloween costumes” for example, here are the results.

 You can also use Google Trends to find out what people are searching for the most in a particular country.
 This could give you more viable ideas for products.